PennockTech/self-build-tools/README.md

      resolution, a count of resolutions queries done so far will be repeatedly updated on one line, before being replaced with the summary when done.
+ * `go_grab_topath`: given Go import paths on the command-line, each one is downloaded as a VCS repository into the old `$GOPATH` hierarchy; this roughly matches the pre-modules `go get` behavior, facilitating working on the source of some code instead of fetching a static snapshot to use as a dependency.
+    + This uses the `$GOPATH/src` layout because it's a prior existing convention, not because it's right.
+This is demonstration code, adjust to suit local conventions/desires.

 I use a wrapper `dns_cache_warm_home` which puts some `.home.arpa` hostnames into the `DNS_CACHE_EXTRA_RESOLVE` environment variable and invokes